shastaxc/equipviewer-windower/README.md

 1. Start by creating a folder in your addons folder called equipviewer.
 1. Place the equipviewer.lua file in your equipviewer folder.
 1. Unzip the file in the icons folder.
+1. Add this to the bottom of your windower init.txt file: `lua l equipviewer`

 Your directory structure should look like this:
   * equipviewer/